Abuse of People with Disabilities

 • They are afraid they may not be believed, and that the caregiver may be seen as more “credible”.

-It’s clear there is a need for disability rights activists to speak out more urgently on this issue.
+There is a need for disability rights activists to speak out more urgently on this issue.
 There is no way people with disabilities can live completely equal and inclusive lives if they continue to face such high levels of abuse.
 Disability rights activists have a responsibility to work with the government, social services, and other organizations to reduce the risk of abuse in the lives of people with disabilities.
-This is not an easy goal to achieve as disability rights activism still faces a high degree of challenges to address in order to achieve full equality.
+This is not an easy goal to achieve as disability rights activism still faces a high degree of challenges to address to achieve full equality.
 It may also be time for educators at all levels of education to integrate this subject into the curriculum, especially as a vital topic in Disability Studies such as this one currently being taught at Brock University – “Child sexual abuse — Prevention — Study and teaching”.
 A discourse on abuse must be developed as part of the overall dialogue on and efforts to reduce (and hopefully eliminate) abuse, sexual assault, and bullying in our society.

 Helpful Resources for People Suffering from Disability